 - 1 Tablespoon Sugar to roll dough in

 Preheat oven to 350℉ Spray cooking sheet with cooking spray of line with sheet liner.

-In a large mixing bowl cream together the room temperature butter, white sugar, and brown sugar until all is combined.
+In a large mixing bowl cream together the peanut butter, room temperature butter, white sugar, and brown sugar until all is combined.
 This should be smooth and creamy.
 I like to use my stand mixer but a hand mixer will work for this as well.

 Beat in the egg and vanilla extract until both are well combined.